-- Action WR-1.2.1: Adopt a comprehensive construction and demolition ordinance to reach a 75 percent diversion rate. - Action WR-1.2.2: Work with restaurants in the unincorporated areas of the county to reduce single-use plastics. - Action WR-1.2.3: Create and support "fix-it clinics" at community facilities that can build skills among local businesses and residents in innovation, repair, and reuse.
+- ▶ Action WR-1.2.1: Adopt a comprehensive construction and demolition ordinance to reach a 75 percent diversion rate, which could include deconstruction. - ▶ Action WR-1.2.2: Work with restaurants in the unincorporated areas of the county to reduce single-use plastics. - ▶ Action WR-1.2.3: Create and support "fix-it clinics" at community facilities that can build skills among local businesses and residents in innovation, repair, and reuse.

-- Action WR-1.2.4: Support Extended Producer Responsibility initiatives that drive end of product life management. - Action WR-1.2.5: Explore establishment of a tool lending library in unincorporated Alameda County to reduce unnecessary waste associated with purchasing home improvement tools and equipment, increase access to electric or hand-powered tools, and decrease cost-related barriers to home improvements.
+Action WR-1.2.4: Support Extended Producer Responsibility initiatives that drive end of product life management.

+Action WR-1.2.5: Explore establishment of a tool lending library in unincorporated Alameda County to reduce unnecessary waste associated with purchasing home improvement tools and equipment, increase access to electric tools, hand-powered tools, and home energy assessment tools like plug load meters, and decrease cost-related barriers to home improvements.